Ogaden War: Castro's trip to Aden

 During the meeting, President Barre spoke extensively about the Ogaden's occupation and Somalia's struggle for self-determination.
 Ethiopian President Mengistu spoke briefly, stating he had nothing to suggest since the Ogaden was an 'integral part' of Ethiopia.
-Mengistu warned Barre to accept the status quo, but Barre stated the issue couldn't be side stepped.
+Mengistu warned Barre to accept the status quo, but Barre stated the issue could not be side stepped.
 A Cuban delegate intervened, suggesting from a 'socialist perspective' that Somalia should accept the status quo, likening the Ogaden issue to Mexico reclaiming Texas.
 Barre rejected this, stating he sought self-determination for Somalis under Ethiopian occupation, not annexation, and argued that a true socialist view should support self-determination.
 Mediators proposed making the Ogaden an autonomous zone, which the Ethiopians found excessive and the Somalis saw as insufficient.
 As talks broke down, Barre requested a private meeting with Mengistu but was rejected, and the discussions soon collapsed.
 The Somalis left the Aden meeting believing it was organized to pressure them on the Ogaden issue.
-The conference effectively called for Somalia to drop its support for self-determination, which Barre couldn’t accept, as he couldn't speak for the WSLF.
+The conference effectively called for Somalia to drop its support for self-determination, which Barre could not accept, as he could not speak for the WSLF.
 As early as May 1977, Cuban military personnel began arriving in Ethiopia.

 Somalia and Ethiopia each blamed the other for the failure of the Aden meeting, but Castro backed Mengistu, who emphasized his pro-Soviet credentials, while Barre focused on Somali self-determination and ending Ethiopian rule in Ogaden.
 Another round of talks, arranged by Moscow in July 1977 to prevent war, never occurred, as the Russians saw no room for compromise between the entrenched positions.
 These July talks were the last chance for a socialist framework settlement, but they too collapsed.